 NIMDTA enhances the standard and safety of patient care through the organisation and delivery of career development for general medical and dental practitioners and dental care professionals.
 It also supports the career development of general medical practitioners and the requirements for revalidation through the management and delivery of GP appraisal.

-NIMDTA has been integrated as the lead employer for Doctors and Dentists in training (DDiT) across the HSC.
+NIMDTA has been integrated as lead employer for Doctors and Dentists in training (DDiT) across the HSC.
 The aim of this service is to provide a high quality continuous employment experience for DDiT.

 NIMDTA plays a key role in attracting DDiT to the HSC, and in creating an environment where they wish to continue to remain practising within the HSC.